oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       -  Operation = Name of the operation, which can be update (patch) or upgrade.
 In this example, we will select ***Update***.
       -  Type to filter = Selection criteria to highlight only those targets which qualify the selection, such as database naming.

-      We will select check box for PDB - Finance, as we want to patch it to higher version and select next.
+      We will select check box for PDB - Finance, as we want to patch it to higher version and select ***Next***.

 6. In this page, we will select destination CDB as ***Attach Existing CDB***.
 Options Software Deployment and Migrate Listener will be greyed out as we already have the desired CDB in place, which is cdb186.subnet.vcn.oraclevcn.com.